SETI/rms-cspyce/README-developers.md

 already generated `cspyce0_wrap.c` file so that they do not need to install `swig.`

-The installing process may take a few minutes because 2000 files from the CSPICE library are being compiled.
+Although building a source distribution is very quick, the installing process (`pip install cspyce`) may take a few minutes because 2000 files from the CSPICE library are being compiled.

 ### Wheel distributions